 “By copying the host microhabitat, we can also use our 3D bioprinted corals as a model system for the coral-algal symbiosis, which is urgently needed to understand the breakdown of the symbiosis during coral reef decline,” said Wangpraseurt.
 “There are many different applications for our new technology.
 We have recently created a company, called mantaz, that uses coral-inspired light-harvesting approaches to cultivate algae for bioproducts in developing countries.
 We hope that our technique will be scalable so it can have a real impact on the algal biosector and ultimately reduce greenhouse gas emissions that are responsible for coral reef death.”

-For more on this study, read 3D-Printed Bionic Corals Enable Microscopic Algae to Photosynthesize More Efficiently.
+For more on this study, read 3D-Printed Bionic Corals Help Microscopic Algae Photosynthesize More Efficiently.

 Reference: “Bionic 3D printed corals” Daniel Wangpraseurt, Shangting You, Farooq Azam, Gianni Jacucci, Olga Gaidarenko, Mark Hildebrand, Michael Kühl, Alison G. Smith, Matthew P. Davey, Alyssa Smith, Dimitri D. Deheyn, Shaochen Chen and Silvia Vignolini, 9 April 2020, Nature Communications.

-This study was funded by the European Union’s Horizon 2020 research and innovation programme, the European Research Council, the David Phillips Fellowship, the National Institutes of Health, the National Science Foundation, the Carlsberg Foundation and the Villum Foundation.
+This study was funded by the European Union’s Horizon 2020 research and innovation program, the European Research Council, the David Phillips Fellowship, the National Institutes of Health, the National Science Foundation, the Carlsberg Foundation, and the Villum Foundation.